thma/WhyHaskellMatters/README.md

 ![successful research languages](img/language-2.png)

-On the other hand we have popular programming languages that are quickly adopted by large number of users and thus reach "the threshold of immortality".
+On the other hand we have popular programming languages that are quickly adopted by large numbers of users and thus reach "the threshold of immortality".
 That is the base of existing code will grow so large that the language will be in use for decades: